Speaking up

 Inspector General submission My Aged Care Administration

-Aged Care Act Reforms – COTA Tasmania’s contribution towards COTA Australia submission (written by COTA Tasmania staff and Policy Council)
+Aged Care Act Reforms – COTA Tasmania’s contribution towards COTA Australia submission

-State Budget Consultation Submissions
+State Budget Submissions

-This an annual process aims to inform the Government on our priority areas for consideration in the upcoming Budget decisions.
+This annual process aims to inform the Government on our priority areas for consideration in the upcoming Budget decisions.

 COTA State Budget Submission 2026-2027

-COTA Tasmania Community Consultation Submission 2025-26
+COTA Tasmania State Budget Submission 2025-2026

-COTA State Budget Submission 2024-2025
+COTA Tasmania State Budget Submission 2024-2025

 COTA Tasmania State Budget Submission 2023-2024